 4. Utilize the Breakthrough Framework

-The Full Life Framework (as outlined in the book Full Life Essential Guide) provides an overall paradigm shift to turn any limitation into an opportunity that is achievable.
+The Full Life Framework provides an overall paradigm shift to turn any limitation into an opportunity that is achievable.

 By going through each of these four steps, you can transform your mind and actions towards the change that is needed to achieve your ultimate goals, and truly break free from your limitations.